ianhomer/dotfiles/bin/dotme.md

 configuration.

 **uninstall**
-: unistall the dot file configuration, reversing some of the steps made during installing.
+: uninstall the dot file configuration, reversing some of the steps made during installing.
 Note that this is not a complete reversal, for example applications installed with brew will remain.